DataSolutions360/PyBer_Analysis/README.md

     - Total Drivers
     - Total Rides
     - Total Fares
-    - Average Fares per Ride
+    - Average Fares Per Ride

 - Using the GROUPBY function, we were able to group the fares by city and data.
 This was placed in a data frame using the DataFrame function
 - Loc function was used to organize the pivot table within the given date range